-For more moderate to severe cases, antifungal creams or shampoos containing ketoconazole or ciclopirox can be prescribed by your doctor.
+For more moderate to severe cases, antifungal creams or shampoos containing ciclopirox can be prescribed by your doctor.
 These treatments often need to be used for a couple of weeks to see results.

 In addition to medicated shampoos and creams, here are a few other tips that can help: